Skip to content

 In the session Coding tab, select a code in the sidebar and then highlight a passage in the transcript.
 StoryVault stores the quoted text, its transcript position, and, when available, the timestamp in the recording.

-Multiple codes can point to the same passage.
-This is useful when a statement touches a topic, a problem, and a target group at the same time.
+• Multiple codes can point to the same passage — useful when a statement touches a topic, a problem, and a target group at the same time.
+All markers are shown inline in the transcript.

 Managers and admins can generate AI suggestions for suitable projects.
-StoryVault proposes possible codings based on the codebook, and you decide which suggestions to accept.
+StoryVault proposes possible codings based on the codebook.
+You accept or dismiss suggestions in a dedicated review view that batches them for fast triage.

 Coding Reports help compare work across sessions: